velesin/jasmine-jquery/README.md

 ## Mocking with jasmine-ajax

-[jasmine-ajax](https://github.com/pivotal/jasmine-ajax) library doesn't let user to manually start / stop XMLHttpRequest mocking, but instead it overrides XMLHttpRequest automatically when loaded.
-This breaks jasmine-jquery fixtures as fixture loading mechanism uses jQuery.ajax, that stops to function the very moment jasmine-ajax is loaded.
+[jasmine-ajax](https://github.com/pivotal/jasmine-ajax) library let user to manually start / stop XMLHttpRequest mocking since v2.0.0 for sure. after ajax mock installed, it overrides XMLHttpRequest and breaks jasmine-jquery fixtures as fixture loading mechanism uses jQuery.ajax, that stops to function.
+So, just load fixtures first, then install the ajax mock.

+    beforeEach(function(){
+      // first load your fixtures
+      loadFixtures('fixture.html');

+      // then install the mock
+      jasmine.Ajax.install();
+    });

+    afterEach(function () {
+      // finally uninstall the mock
+      jasmine.Ajax.uninstall();
+    });

+Older version doesn't let user to manually start / stop XMLHttpRequest mocking.
 A workaround for this may be to invoke jasmine-jquery `preloadFixtures` function (specifying all required fixtures) before jasmine-ajax is loaded.
 This way subsequent calls to `loadFixtures` or `readFixtures` methods will get fixtures content from cache, without need to use jQuery.ajax and thus will work correctly even after jasmine-ajax is loaded.

 ## Testing with Javascript Test Driver